arka8038/solana-airdrop-dapp/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/MyFeature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to use this text as needed!